nicholashibberd/bouncing-vim/README.md

   CoffeeScript support to Vim.
 It covers syntax, indenting, compiling, and more.
 * [Tim Pope's Markdown] (https://github.com/tpope/vim-markdown), particularly
   for its ability to highlight code blocks in the respective language.
-* [Mustache] (https://github.com/mustache/vim-mustache-handlebars) - A Vim plugin for
-  working with mustache and handlebars templates.
 * [rails.vim] (https://github.com/tpope/vim-rails) - Ruby on Rails power tools.
 * [Ruby] (https://github.com/vim-ruby/vim-ruby) - Vim configuration files
   for editing and compiling Ruby within Vim.